Comply with CIS or DISA STIG on Ubuntu 20.04 with Ubuntu Security Guide

 SERVICE ENTITLED STATUS DESCRIPTION

-fips yes n/a NIST-certified FIPS modules
+fips yes disabled NIST-certified FIPS crypto packages

 livepatch yes enabled Canonical Livepatch service